IT Security: Will IT departments ever have a chance to spend the money they want on initiatives they consider top priority?

-Preventative strategies for ensuring security might just be where these two groups see eye to eye.
-The threat of a security breach or a dangerous hack is real (just look at Target, Home Depot, and JP Morgan) and viewed as a high priority (although not top priority) to both departments.
+Preventative strategies for ensuring IT Security might just be where these two groups see eye to eye.
+The threat of a IT Security breach or a dangerous hack is real (just look at Target, Home Depot, and JP Morgan) and viewed as a high priority (although not top priority) to both departments.

-Today, every company is vulnerable when it comes to a potential security breach.
-A company that suffers a security breach faces decreased trust (and even anger) from customers, and legal action.
+Today, every company is vulnerable when it comes to a potential IT Security breach.
+A company that suffers a IT Security breach faces decreased trust (and even anger) from customers, and legal action.
 Financially, these messes can cost a ton to mitigate – from new IT investments through to public relations and marketing efforts.
 All of this is incredibly embarrassing … and somewhat preventable.

-In effect, more companies are putting the pressure back on IT to ensure that security becomes the top priority.
+In effect, more companies are putting the pressure back on IT to ensure that IT Security becomes the top priority.
 The question they are asking IT is, “How can we ensure it?”

 And that creates middle ground with the finance organization.
 This is where the finance and IT departments converge and both view this protection as a necessary spend.
 More importantly, the legal departments are also seeking inclusion and in the end, each group genuinely has a vested interest in being involved and coming to a consensus.

 In terms of the legal department becoming a key player, Hessler points out that “The lawyers, I think, were out of it for a long time except for being finally consulted on the contract the company had with whoever was supplying their back office IT stuff.
-Now, it’s a constant worry about security … for anybody who has lots of customer accounts or any other kinds of sensitive information, security is a top concern.”
+Now, it’s a constant worry about IT Security… for anybody who has lots of customer accounts or any other kinds of sensitive information, IT Security is a top concern.”

-So as the concern about security continues to mount and company data is compromised, we may see IT investments shift away from supporting new technologies and toward security – maybe even to a fault.
+So as the concern about IT Security continues to mount and company data is compromised, we may see IT investments shift away from supporting new technologies and toward IT Security – maybe even to a fault.

 While IT departments may never again enjoy the freedom they had in years past, their spending will continue to be dictated by industry trends.
-The security trend might just send IT, finance, and legal departments into forming a triad of protection (and agreement) and result in an IT budget heavy in security investments.
+The IT Security trend might just send IT, finance, and legal departments into forming a triad of protection (and agreement) and result in an IT budget heavy in IT Security investments.